alexsaunderswps/User-Guides/finished/English/markdown_files/third_party_managed_vr_headset_setup_guide.md

     - Click **"Continue"** on the privacy declarations
     - Click **"Don't Share"** or **"Share"** on the share additional data request
     - Click **"Not now"** on the Enable hand and body tracking request
-    - Click **"Skip"** on setting up accessability settings
+    - Click **"Skip"** on setting up accessibility settings
-    - *We recommend not having controllers available to the public during WildXR use which negates all accessability options*
+    - *We recommend not having controllers available to the public during WildXR use which negates all accessibility options*
     - Click the **"Welcome"** button to see tutorial options
     - Participate in tutorials as desired *(Skipping tutorials does not affect headset setup)*